nraecobb/drmellman_copy/9) FAQs.md

 Tax - Incentives | Flex Spending - Healthcare Savings Accounts:

 Business and group referrals offer possible tax incentives strategies.
 This can be discussed with Dr. Leon during your medical interview.
-Whether this be for the Dietary Programs or Oxygen Chamber programs.
+Questions regarding the Dietary Programs or Oxygen Chamber programs.

   Please inquire about this.
 Just ask ?